robertoschwald/jasig-cas-examples-robertoschwald/README.md

 Keystore files
 --------------
-Apereo CAS and the Webservice Client rely on HTTPS.
-Therefore, the maven build creates a SSL Certificate and stores it in a Java keystore file used by the embedded Jetty server, so the underlying Java implementation trusts this self-signed certificate (The WebserviceClient otherwise would not accept the connection)
+Apereo CAS relies on HTTPS.
+Therefore, the maven build creates a SSL Certificate if not existend and stores it in a Java keystore file used by the embedded Jetty server, so the underlying Java implementation trusts this self-signed certificate.

  * The JKS and PEM files are available in cas-server-overlay/target/jetty-ssl.keystore.
 (Useful for testing external CAS clients as well)
- * CAS server logs are in cas-server-overlay/target/

 CAS URLs
 --------